-We’ll work out how much Welsh Government Learning Grant you can get first then the rest of your student finance will be awarded as a Maintenance Loan.
+We’ll work out how much WGLG you can get first then the rest of your student finance will be awarded as a Maintenance Loan.

-The following table shows the maximum amount you can get based on your course intensity and household income.
+The following table shows the total support available for 2020 to 2021 based on examples of course intensity and household income.